TO TOP

 The course divided into the following blocks of topics: I. Fundamentals, II. remote sensing of land surface, III. urban remote sensing, IV. remote sensing of oceans, V. remote sensing of the atmosphere, VI.
 Integration

 In each block, theoretical content on individual sensors and methods will be taught (as input and in the form of presentations) as well as practical example analyses using GIS.
-Mainly open source software is used, which will be available later in professional life.
+We mainly use the open source software SAGA, which is also available at any time.

 Literature